trueheart78/trueheart78.com/resume.md

 * Wrote, instituted and tested a comprehensive web application disaster recovery plan.
 * Managed the MySQL database back-end, tuning performance settings and optimizing queries.
 * Introduced full support for the MVC development pattern in a custom PHP framework.
-* Migrated the marketing portal codebase to run on both Windows Server 2008 and CentOS.
+* Migrated the marketing portal codebase to run on Windows Server, CentOS, and Ubuntu.

 #### Internet Application Developer (2007 to 2010)

 * Created a dynamic reporting system to offload work from support.
-* Migrated the marketing portal codebase to from Mac OS X Server to Windows Server 2008.
+* Migrated the marketing portal codebase to from Mac OS X Server to Windows Server.
 * Introduced the use of coding standards.

 ### :house: Self-Employed Contractor (2004 to 2007)